 Gilgamesh, king of Uruk, is rumored to be the strongest man in the world.
-He is at first an arrogant and harsh ruler, but his friendship with Enkidu and Enkidu’s ensuing death show Gilgamesh that… (read full character analysis)
+He is at first an arrogant and harsh ruler, but his friendship with Enkidu and Enkidu’s ensuing death show Gilgamesh that… read analysis of Gilgamesh

 Enkidu is a bold and strong man who was made by the gods to be Gilgamesh’s equal in strength.
-Living in the wild, Enkidu has a simple life and lives at peace with the… (read full character analysis)
+Living in the wild, Enkidu has a simple life and lives at peace with the… read analysis of Enkidu

 Ishtar is a god of fertility, love, sex, and beauty.
 Brash and proud, she is enraged when Gilgamesh rejects her marriage proposal.
-She threatens to release the dead into the world of the living if… (read full character analysis)
+She threatens to release the dead into the world of the living if… read analysis of Ishtar

 Utnapishtim is a simple and devout man.
-He listened to the dream in which Ea told him to build a great ship before the flood, and spent a great deal of time and effort… (read full character analysis)
+He listened to the dream in which Ea told him to build a great ship before the flood, and spent a great deal of time and effort… read analysis of Utnapishtim

 A goddess of fertility and creation.
 Aruru creates Enkidu out of water and clay.